-Gender-responsive and transformative locally-led and locally-tailored response and protection at scale: Food and
+Gender-responsive and transformative locally-led and locally-tailored response and protection at scale:

-Livelihood Security, Shelter, SRHR, and WASH programming that strongly integrates gender will remain essential to advancing work on gender equality at scale.
-CARE will continue to work to shift power, decision-making, and direct access to funding, to locally-led response and to support solutions that are locally-tailored.
-All sectors will continue and scale-up their work: i) with the use of RGA to identify critical risks, needs, vulnerabilities, and capacities that must be addressed/utilized to improve sectoral outcomes; ii) minimum commitments to Gender, Diversity, and Inclusion; iii) to ensure protection, including GBV risk mitigation and from SEA, is prioritized across all programming; and iv) to adapt the WLiE approach for each sector.
-There will be deliberate work to look at the critical importance of education (formal and informal) within each sector, and the role it plays in protection and in supporting gender-responsive and transformative outcomes.
+Food and Livelihood Security, Shelter, SRHR and WASH programming that strongly integrates gender will remain essential to advancing work on gender equality at scale.
+For example, CARE will work to ensure that staff/partners across all sectors have the knowledge and capacity to safely identify GBV risks related to their programming and can and will act to mitigate those risks.
+CARE will continue to work to shift power, decision-making and direct access to funding, to locally-led response and to support solutions that are locally-tailored.
+All sectors will continue and scale-up their work i) with the use of RGA to identify critical risks, needs, vulnerabilities and capacities that must be addressed/utilized to improve sectoral outcomes; ii) Minimum Commitments to Gender, Diversity and Inclusion; iii) to ensure protection, including GBV risk mitigation and from SEA, is prioritized across all programming, and iv) to adapt the WLiE approach for each sector.
+There will be deliberate work to look at the critical importance of education (formal and informal) within each sector, and the role it plays in protection and in supporting gender responsive and transformative outcomes.

 Food and Livelihood Security (FLS): CARE and partner programming will improve access to food and livelihood assistance for the most vulnerable people of all genders and prioritize immediate life-saving and early recovery activities.
-CARE and partners will focus on food assistance, inclusive of the use of gendersensitive cash and voucher assistance where appropriate, to prevent loss of life.
+CARE and partners will focus on food assistance, inclusive of the use of gender-sensitive cash and voucher assistance where appropriate, to prevent loss of life.
 Livelihood activities will be introduced as early as possible.
 The choice of livelihood activities will be based on rapid gender analysis and participatory needs assessment.
-Major activities will include agricultural (seeds and tools), and economic (business, savings (VSLAs), wage labour, and lifebased skills for employment support) activities that consider the unique needs and risks of people of all genders.
-Livelihood recovery activities will also include strengthening of markets applying the market-based approach.
+Major activities will include agricultural (seeds and tools), and economic (business, savings (VSLAs), wage labour, and life-based skills for employment support) activities that consider the unique needs and risks of people of all genders.
+Livelihood recovery activities will also include strengthening of markets applying the marketbased approach.

-Health: CARE and partners will work to i) enhance preparedness efforts on SRHR and Public Health in Emergencies (PHE) through capacity strengthening of governments, local partners and other humanitarian actors; ii) enable agile, rights-based, people-centered, gender-sensitive emergency response efforts guided by the MISP for SRH in crisis-settings; iii) support community-based RCCE approaches that increase access to critical information, combat rumors and stigma, and address barriers to continued access to essential services: iv) support transition to comprehensive SRHR services in FCAS by strengthening government health systems that have been weakened by crisis; v) support locally-led efforts to amplify voices, enhance accountability and shift power and resources to leaders, particularly women and adolescent girls; and vi) enhance GBV integration, including clinical response to rape.
+Health: CARE and partners will work to i) enhance preparedness efforts on SRHR and Public Health in Emergencies (PHE) through capacity strengthening of governments, local partners and other humanitarian actors, ii) enable agile, rights-based, people-centred, gender-sensitive emergency response efforts guided by the MISP for SRH in crisis-settings; iii) support community-based RCCE approaches that increase access to critical information, combat rumours and stigma, and address barriers to continued access to essential services; iv) support transition to comprehensive SRHR services in FCAS by strengthening government health systems that have been weakened by crisis; v) support locally-led efforts to amplify voices, enhance accountability and shift power and resources to leaders, particularly women and adolescent girls; and vi) enhance GBV integration, including clinical response to rape.